viitana/viitana.dev/README.md

 # viitana.dev

-A minimal and hopefully fast personal website, listing some of my recent projects.
+A minimal and personal website, listing some of my recent projects.
+Goes back to the basics with no frameworks, no JS.
 Takes design inspiration from [otherfuckingwebsite.com](http://motherfuckingwebsite.com) and the many derivative sites it inspired.

 ## Usage